flamingchickens1540/bawk-board/README.md

 ## Match Control

+When a match is created, an

 Match control communication is done via sockets.

+The match data is commited by whoever is running Match Control, to the internal database when the commit button is pushed.
+This is done with a simple socket emission by the frontend.

 ## Scoring

 When judges count scores for both alliances, the scores for each alliance are stored in a MatchScoreBreakdown data structure.

-Svelte is really cool and allows real-time updates of scores as they are being counted.

-The match data is commited by whoever is running Match Control, to the internal database when the commit button is pushed.
-This is done with a simple socket emission by the frontend.
+Svelte stores are how we save the each score value during the match.
+Which allows for real-time update on match control screen while the judges are counting score.

+## Data storing and access

+All data for teams, alliances, and matches is stored in the data folder, containing event, teams, and matches.json files.